How to Delight your Customers using Effective Email Marketing Campaigns?

 3. Clickthrough rate

 Once the email has been opened, the first hurdle has been overcome, but the click rate, i.e. the recipient’s further clicks on links in the newsletter, are also decisive.
 Of course, the content is convincing here, but also the visual and stylistic design of the newsletter.
-According to various studies, the average click rate of newsletters from companies in Germany is below five percent.
-Depending on the industry, the click rates are very different.

 4. Conversion rate